 The experience of the National Forest demonstrates that significant tree planting can be achieved in lowland England and can act as a source of inspiration for the scale of response needed to both mitigate and adapt to a changing climate.
-The NFC has embarked on a new 25 year vision for the National Forest to grow the forested landscape to one third of the area and demonstrate climate change mitigation and adaptation in a real place.
+The NFC has embarked on a new 25-year vision for the National Forest to grow the forested landscape to one-third of the area and demonstrate climate change mitigation and adaptation in a real place.

 The Nature for Climate project is stepping up the ambition and delivery across the National Forest, with increased funding from Defra and support from all sectors.
-More than 200 hectares of new forest habitat is now being created each year, doubling the previous levels and accelerating the move to more sustainable lifestyles.
+More than 200 hectares of new forest habitat are now being created each year, doubling the previous levels and accelerating the move to more sustainable lifestyles.
 The project is very much a partnership, working with the public, private, voluntary and community sectors to increase delivery using grant schemes, land acquisition, planning gain and community initiatives.

-The project is transformational, helping to shift to low carbon practices as well as locking up carbon in trees, soils and habitats; supporting adaptation through shade, slowing water flow and soil protection, and enhancing wellbeing through increased access to green spaces for communities and visitors, as well as outdoor learning, practical management of woodlands and skills development.
+The project is transformational, helping to shift to low-carbon practices as well as locking up carbon in trees, soils and habitats; supporting adaptation through shade, slowing water flow and soil protection, and enhancing well-being through increased access to green spaces for communities and visitors, as well as outdoor learning, practical management of woodlands and skills development.

 There are some general principles that have underpinned the success of the National Forest and can inspire the success of similar initiatives elsewhere.

 Vision: Keeping the vision really simple and accessible will make buy-in easier and enable all parties to unite around a shared ambition.

 Commitment: Forests and forested landscapes take years to develop, far longer than political time scales.
 So the commitment to landscape change needs to be embedded over the long term to enable planning and sustain investment.